pmdevita/CreeperHeal2/README.md

 time the plugin is run with the server.
 You can also look at it [here](https://github.com/pmdevita/CreeperHeal2/blob/master/src/main/resources/config.yml).

-Only 1.15 is supported right now, but I will be adding 1.13 and 1.14 support.
-This plugin technically supports 1.16 but new blocks may not get replaced properly.
-In general, due to the nature of this kind of plugin, every major release of Minecraft will need an update to fully support it.
+New versions of Minecraft past the currently supported version do work, with the exception that newly added blocks may not repair properly.

 # Warning

-This plugin is still in beta and while I would consider it safer than the original on modern servers and it supports every block except those listed below, it still may fail to replace some structures with 100% accuracy.
+This plugin is still in beta and while I would consider it safer than the original on modern servers, and it supports every block except those listed below, it still may fail to replace some structures with 100% accuracy.
 Blocks that aren't replaced properly should drop as items though.